bobaks1108/quadratic-sol/README.md

 To run the program:

-In a bash terminal on a linux machine, change to the directory containing the script and set the permission to executable for the owner of the file (presuming you are the owner of the file) using:
+In a bash terminal on a linux machine, change to the directory containing the quadratic_sol.sh script and set the permission on it to executable for the owner (presuming you are the owner of the file) using:
 ```
 chmod u=rwx quadratic_sol.sh
 ```